microbit-foundation/dev-docs/hardware/power-consumption.md

 Put the nRF52 to sleep when instructed by CODAL.
 Wake when USB is connected, reset is pressed or instructed to by CODAL.

 On USB - Press and hold power/reset for 5 seconds to enter sleep.
 The micro:bit power LED will dim from bright red to off.
-It will then flash on/off, showing you that it is still connnected to the power source.
+It will then flash on/off, showing you that it is still connected to the power source.
 Press power/reset to wake up.

 Removing the USB power cable and re-adding it will also wake the micro:bit